vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 ## Today's Topics

 1. What is Cryptocurrency?
-2. How do you use Cryptocurrency?
+2. How do I get started using it?
 3. Why should you use Cryptocurrency?

 ---